fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_rl/sub/07_wrapper.rst

 | 5    | WrPolicySB32MLPro | StableBaselines3     | MLPro              | Off-Policy and On-Policy RL Algorithms  |
 +------+-------------------+----------------------+--------------------+-----------------------------------------+

-Moreover, wrapper classes for hyperparameter tuning by `Optuna <https://mlpro.readthedocs.io/en/latest/content/append1/bf/howto.bf.008.html>`_ and `Hyperopt <https://mlpro.readthedocs.io/en/latest/content/append1/bf/howto.bf.007.html>`_ can also be incorporated to your RL training.
+Moreover, wrapper classes for hyperparameter tuning by :ref:`Hyperopt <Howto HT RL 001>` and :ref:`Optuna <Howto HT RL 002>` can also be incorporated to your RL training.

 RL Environment: OpenAI Gym to MLPro